-Westside Youth Academy will serve transition aged youth, primarily between the ages of 18 through 24, providing education, vocational training, and leadership development.
-The program will enroll any youth looking to earn their high school diploma or equivalent and develop professional skills.
-The program will also help to place students in post-secondary education, internships, or job placements- some part-time job/internship placement is a required part of the program’s vocational education.
+Westside Youth Academy serves transition aged youth, primarily between the ages of 18 through 24, and proves education, vocational training, and leadership development.
+The program is open to any youth looking to earn their high school diploma or equivalent and develop professional skills.
+The program also helps to place students in post-secondary education, internships, or job placements- some part-time job/internship placement is a required part of the program’s vocational education.
 Limited case management will also be available.
 A maximum of 15 students may be enrolled in the program at any given time.
 Should the program be at maximum capacity, students will be placed on a waitlist.

-The program will operate five days a week, Monday through Friday from 8am through 1:30pm with a half hour lunch break.
+The program operates five days a week, Monday through Friday from 8am through 1:30pm with a half hour lunch break.

 - Proof of low-income

 - Must need high school diploma or equivalent

 - Proof of Covid-19 vaccination

 Students are expected to show up to program each week day.
 More than 5 unexcused absences per month will result in poor program standing and the participant will not be eligible for certain program incentives and field trips.
 A student who does not attend for more than 9 consecutive days will be automatically dropped from the program and John Muir Charter School.